lets00/ceph-environment-automator/README.md

 # How to create the bridge interfaces

-First, install the **bridge-utils** package using the **Package Manager** available on your system.
+First of all, install the **bridge-utils** package using the **Package Manager** available on your system.
 Second, Create the bridges using the `brctl` command.
-The list of commands below show how to create and bring up the bridge interfaces:
+The list of commands below show how to create and bring up the bridge interfaces.
+Run the commands and answer then, if asked:

 ```bash
 brctl addbr ceph0